 - Investing new cash and inbound security transfers.

-- Selling a short-term overweight position the day it goes long term.
+- Having the flexibility to delay selling a short-term overweight position the day it goes long term.

 - Loss harvesting.

 All of these interventions can be beneficial to investors.
-However, the whole point of calendar-based rebalancing is to keep these sorts of intra-period trades to a minimum, mainly because there’s no practical way to do it.
+However, calendar-based rebalancing keeps these sorts of intra-period trades to a minimum.
 So investors lose out.

 A Better Way: Cost-Benefit Rebalancing